warodri/will_billingsley/README.md

 # Test App

-This is a demo application for WILL Billingsley.
+This is a demo application.

 #### Some notes:
   - The SERVER was developed using NODE JS